-Female representation in senior management at the Corporation includes the CFO of SAM, SRLC and SCP, Managing Partner, Sprott Resource Streaming and Royalty and the Managing Director, Marketing, representing approximately 14% of senior management.
-Other senior positions are occupied by members of visible minorities.
+Female representation in senior management at the Corporation includes the CFO of SAM, SRLC and SCP, the CCO of SCP, the CCO of SAM, the Chief Investment Officer of SAM, the Chief Talent Officer of the Corporation, the Managing Partner of Sprott Resource Streaming and Royalty, the Chief Marketing Officer of the Corporation and the Head Trader of SAM, representing approximately 27% of senior management.
+Other senior positions are also occupied by members of visible minorities.